RetailInnovationLabs/Cova.Web.Exercise/README.md

 ## Submission of task

-Fork or create a instance of [this project](https://github.com/RetailInnovationLabs/Cova.Web.Exercise/generate) and send a link to your repository.
+Fork or create a instance of [this project](https://github.com/RetailInnovationLabs/Cova.Web.Exercise/generate) and send a link to your repository to webdev@covasoft.com.
 You can add screenshots/comments if needed and explain how you have completed this task.